Strong, healthy nails can be an indicator of good health, but sometimes our nails aren’t as strong as we’d like them to be.

 14. Take a closer look at your shampoo

-If you’re using a shampoo that is drying or aims to strip oils (i.e., one that’s for oily hair), it might be drying out your nails and causing weak or brittle nails.
+If you’re using a shampoo that is drying or aims to strip oils (that is, one that’s for oily hair), it might be drying out your nails and causing weak or brittle nails.
 Try changing up your shampoo for a couple of weeks and see if you notice a difference.

 15. Talk to your doctor